franzbu/EnhancedSpaces.spoon/README.md

     'MenuMetersApp', 'DemoPro', 'DockHelper', 'Maccy', 'Albert', 'Alfred', },
 ```
-As has been hinted at, the above list is Hammerspoon's, extended with a few others; they are 'DockHelper', 'Maccy', 'Albert', and 'Alfred'.
+As has been hinted at, the above list is Hammerspoon's, extended by 'DockHelper', 'Maccy', 'Albert', and 'Alfred'.

-Adding your own applications is as easy as adding their names to the list ('application name' followed by a comma).
-You are advised to keep the default entries.
+Adding your own applications is as easy as adding their names ('application name' followed by a comma).
+You are advised not to change the listed entries unless you know what you're doing.

-To get the names of open applications, you can use the method referred to in [Additional Features -
+To get the names of open applications for adding them to this list, you can use the method referred to in [Additional Features -
 Open Windows in Pre-Arranged mSpaces](https://github.com/franzbu/EnhancedSpaces.spoon#open-windows-in-pre-arranged-mspaces)

-The list above represents the default setup, and you only need to add it to your `init.lua` on case you want to extend it.
+The list above represents the default setup, and you don't need to add it to your `init.lua` unless you want to extend it.

 ### Startup Commands
 In case you would like EnhancedSpaces to execute commands at startup, you can add those commands do your `init.lua`: